 “We had some sensible heads in the dressing room, the likes of Andy Linighan and Dean Austin, and they held the squad together.
 It built a real sense of unity amongst the players and I suppose we turned that bad situation into a good situation.
 We always thought we’d come out of it in the end - there was a never a sombre mood.

 “I remember a game where we played away at Carrow Road with practically a youth team out and we won 2-1.
 And there was also the season that we played Sunderland, it was the year they got 99 points and went up, and they had Niall Quinn and Kevin Phillips.
 We played them at Selhurst and drew 1-1 but it was fantastic because they were just so good.”

-During his time with the Palace first-team, Woozley played with some of the club’s memorable names of the last couple of decades.
-In fact, the defender’s former team-mates include the first ever Chinese players to play in the English Football League: Fan Zhiyi and Sun Jihai.
+During his time with the Palace first-team, Woozley played with some of the club’s most memorable names from the last couple of decades.
+In fact, the defender’s former teammates include the first Chinese players to play in the English Football League: Fan Zhiyi and Sun Jihai.